ARM-software/sbsa-acs/README.md

 ## Target platforms
   Any AARCH64 Enterprise Platform that boots UEFI and Linux OS.

 ## ACS build steps - UEFI Shell application

+### Prebuilt images
+Prebuilt images for each release are available in the prebuilt_images folder of the release branch.
+You can choose to use these images or build your own image by following the steps below.
+If you choose to use the prebuilt image, please jump to the test suite execution section below for details on how to run the application.

 ### Prerequisites
     Before starting the ACS build, ensure that the following requirements are met.